 Bypass Oil Filtration - A bypass oil filter adds an extra layer of protection against oil contamination.
 Particulates in the engine oil is an inherent problem for diesel engines, and while additional filtration is not necessarily required, it's a wise investment that may prolong the life of the 6 liters injection system and turbocharger.
 Since the system uses highly pressurized engine oil, HEUI injectors are sensitive to dirty oil; a bypass filter virtually eliminates these concerns.

 Bypass Coolant Filtration - EGR and oil cooler failures often result from particulate matter in the engine coolant.
 Coolant passages in the heat exchanger can clog over time, reducing their effectiveness and increasing the chance of compounding problems.
 A coolant filter keeps particulates out of the cooling system, and isn't a bad investment if you plan on racking up some miles on your 6.0L.

 Oil Additive Regiment - In addition to using a synthetic motor oil, you should be using a supplementary oil additive to combat stiction.
+Do not use just any oil additive, it needs to be specifically designed for the HEUI injection system.
 Stiction occurs when engine oil breaks down under intense mechanical pressure in the injector solenoid, coating the spool valve with a carbon build up typically described as a varnish.
 Over time, this effect has a tendency to cause an injector to misfire.
-An engine oil additive, such as Archoil's AR9100, is cheap insurance against stiction related problems and can even alleviate stiction related concerns by removing build up in the solenoid body.
+We stand by Archoil AR9100 friction modifier (16 oz is needed per oil change), which has worked wonders eliminating misfire related problems and DTCs in both the 7.3L and 6.0L Power Strokes.
 If you find yourself struggling to justify the additional cost of an oil additive, we suggest using it at a minimum of every other oil change.